cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 ## Remove Notification

+**Remove a notification stored locally**

-You can remove notification stored locally using Notification ID
+You can remove a notification from local storage using its notification ID:

 <!--DOCUSAURUS_CODE_TABS-->